shazzrick/shooter/README.md

 ### How to play

-The keyboard keys to play the game are A-Left, S-Down, D-Right, W-Up for movement and the space-key for shooting.
+The keyboard keys to play the game are the direction keys for movement and the space-key for shooting.

 You can play the game online clicking [here][live-version] or locally following these steps: